python-botogram/botogram/docs/api/components.rst

       If the function returns ``True``, then the message processing is stopped, and no more functions will be called for that update.

-      :param str string: The string you want contained in the message
+      :param str regex: The regular expression the message should match
       :param callable func: The function you want to use.
       :param int flags: ``re`` module's flags
       :param bool multiple: If the function should be called multiple times on